HMS Temeraire (1798): Mutiny

 Alarmed by the actions of Temeraire's crew, Campbell met with Vice-Admiral Sir Andrew Mitchell the following day and informed him of the mutineers' demands.
 Mitchell reported the news to the Admiralty while Campbell returned to Temeraire and summoned the crew on deck once more.
 He urged them to return to duty, and then dismissed them.
 Meanwhile, discipline had begun to break down among the mutineers.
 Several of the crew became drunk, and some of the officers were struck by rowdy seamen.
 When one of the marines who supported the mutiny was placed in irons for drunken behaviour and insolence, a crowd formed on deck and tried to free him.
 The officers resisted these attempts and as sailors began to push and threaten them, Campbell gave the order for the marines to arrest those he identified as the ringleaders.
 The marines hesitated, but then obeyed the order, driving the unruly seamen back and arresting a number of them, who were immediately placed in irons.
 Campbell ordered the remaining crew to abandon any mutinous actions, and deprived of its leaders, the mutiny collapsed, though the officers were on their guard for several days afterwards and the marines were ordered to carry out continuous patrols.

 News of the mutiny created a sensation in England, and the Admiralty ordered Temeraire to sail immediately for Spithead while an investigation was carried out.
 Vice-Admiral Mitchell was granted extraordinary powers regarding the death sentence and Temeraire's complement of marines was hastily augmented for the voyage to England.
 On the ship's arrival, the 14 imprisoned ringleaders were swiftly court-martialled in Portsmouth aboard HMS Gladiator, some on 6 January 1802 and the rest on 14 January.
 After deliberations, twelve were sentenced to be hanged at the yardarm, and the remaining two were to receive two hundred lashes each.
 Four men were duly hanged aboard Temeraire, and the remainder were hanged aboard several of the ships anchored at Portsmouth, including HMS Majestic, HMS Formidable, HMS Achille and HMS Centaur.
 A further seven men involved were sent to prison hulks for life.

 West Indies and the peace

 After the executions, Temeraire was immediately sent to sea, sailing from Portsmouth for the Isle of Wight the day after and beginning preparations for her delayed voyage to the West Indies.
 She sailed for Barbados, arriving there on 24 February, and remained in the West Indies until the summer.
 During her time there the Treaty of Amiens was finally signed and ratified, and Temeraire was ordered back to Britain.
 She arrived at Plymouth on 28 September and Eyles paid her off on 5 October.
-Because of the drawdown in the size of the active navy as a result of the peace, Temeraire was laid up in the Hamoaze for the next eighteen months.
+Because of the drawdown in the size of the active navy as a result of the peace, Temeraire was laid up in the Hamoaze for the next eight months.